Law Firm Offering Counsel For Those Accused Of Domestic Violence

 We have a reputation for being one of the most honest and aggressive law firms.

 Far too many relationships are abusive relationships filled with emotional abuse and family violence.
 In the state of Washington, it is the relationship between the parties that determines whether a crime is a crime of domestic violence.
 Domestic violence charges can create a tremendous upheaval in your life and your family’s lives.
-If you are charged with violating domestic violence laws in the Seattle area, call experienced Seattle domestic violence defense attorney Kevin Trombold at once.
+If you are charged with violating domestic violence laws in the Seattle area, call experienced Seattle domestic violence attorney Kevin Trombold at once.

 WHAT’S CONSIDERED AN ABUSIVE RELATIONSHIP?